risnejr/air-quality/README.md

 ![image](https://user-images.githubusercontent.com/16987380/44849251-d1662800-ac59-11e8-9ceb-6b2c91f5ebd9.png)

 Once the image is burnt, insert the micro SD card into your **RPi** and plug it into the power supply.
-Make sure that you're device is within range of chosen WiFi.
+Make sure that your device is within range of chosen WiFi.
 If you aren't, the required packages such as git and pip won't be installed and nothing will happen.

 Depending on your internet connection the first and every other boot will vary in time.
 However, first boot is time consuming and it's not weird if it takes 15 minutes from plugging your device into the power outlet until you can see your data in **Analyze**.